On the role of continuous symmetries in the solution of the 3D Euler fluid equations and related models: The continuous symmetry approach

 \begin{proof} Consider the vector function $\mbf{f}:[0,T)\to\mathbb{R}^3$ defined by $\mbf{f}(t) := \etab(\mbf{X}(t),t)$.
 Using the chain rule, its total time derivative satisfies $\dot{\mbf{f}}(t) = \frac{\partial \etab}{\partial t}(\mbf{X}(t),t) + (\dot{\mbf{X}}(t)\cdot \nabla) \etab(\mbf{X}(t),t)$.
 By virtue of \eqref{eq:ODE} we have $\dot{\mbf{X}}(t)=\mbf{u}(\mbf{X}(t),t)$ and thus $\dot{\mbf{f}}(t) = \frac{\partial \etab}{\partial t}(\mbf{X}(t),t) + (\mbf{u}(\mbf{X}(t),t)\cdot \nabla) \etab(\mbf{X}(t),t)$.
 As $\etab$ is an infinitesimal symmetry, from \eqref{eq:symm} we get $\dot{\mbf{f}}(t) = (\etab(\mbf{X}(t),t)\cdot \nabla) \mbf{u}(\mbf{X}(t),t) = (\mbf{f}(t)\cdot \nabla) \mbf{u}(\mbf{X}(t),t)$.
 The latter is a non-autonomous linear homogeneous first-order differential equation for the vector $\mbf{f}(t)$.
 If the vector field $\mbf{u}$ is smooth then so are the matrix components of this equation, $\nabla \mbf{u}(\mbf{X}(t),t)$.
 From uniqueness of solutions to first-order ODEs we get $\mbf{f}(t)=\mbf{0}$ if and only if $\mbf{f}(0)=\mbf{0}$, which gives the desired result. \end{proof}

-This result is quite relevant to the scenario of finite-time singularity in fluid equations when we interpret $\mbf{u}$ as the velocity field.
-It implies that new zeroes of infinitesimal symmetries may be created at the singularity time of the velocity field (see remark \ref{rem:blowup_and_zeroes} for an application).
+This theorem is quite relevant to the scenario of finite-time singularity in fluid equations when we interpret $\mbf{u}$ as the velocity field.
+It shows that zeroes of infinitesimal symmetries can only be created when a solution $\mbf{u}$ becomes non-regular (see remark \ref{rem:blowup_and_zeroes} for an application).
 A similar result can be obtained for the gradient of a constant of motion $C$: the zeroes of $\nabla C$ follow the pathlines, and no new zeroes can be generated at any time $t\in (0,T)$.